 In order to helm one of the Club dinghies on tidal waters, a member must be approved and is required to have obtained at least an RYA Seamanship Sailing Certificate.

 In order to keep costs down, all dinghy section members assist in the maintenance of the dinghies – this usually takes place during the winter months, is sociable and seldom arduous.
-NB: membership of the Dinghy Section does not give any entitlement to sail a member’s boat on Frensham Pond.
-We are a ‘lodger’ club at Frensham Pond.
+NB: membership of the Dinghy Section does not give any entitlement to sail a member’s boat on Frensham Pond or from Southampton SC.

 Each year there are three trophies that can be awarded to Club members during the AGM